chriseldredge/Klondike/README.md

 The binary release also includes Klondike.SelfHost.exe in the bin directory.
 It can be run from the console using mono or the .net framework:

-    Klondike.SelfHost.exe 8080
+    Klondike.SelfHost.exe --port=8080

 Or

-    mono ./Klondike.SelfHost.exe 8080
+    mono ./Klondike.SelfHost.exe --port=8080

 If no port is specified, 8080 is used as a default.
+See the [Klondike.SelfHost README](src/Klondike.SelfHost/README.md) for more information.

 ## Building Locally